neoforged/FancyModLoader/README.md

 ### Mod File Candidate Locators

 Responsible for locating potential mod files.
-Represents candidates as `JarContents` from [SJH](https://github.com/McModLauncher/securejarhandler).
-This allows locators to also return joined directories (i.e. mod classes and resources in userdev).
+Filesystem locations, virtual jars or even full mod-files can be reported to the discovery pipeline for inclusion in the mod loading process.
+The pipeline also offers a way for locators to add issues (warnings & errors) that will later be shown to the user when mod loading concludes.

 Interface: `net.neoforged.neoforgespi.locating.IModFileCandidateLocator`